 This course is designed to provide candidates an opportunity to identify and prepare an original research topic and to prepare the first draft of a proposal for department approval.
 Students will select a faculty mentor and start the process of inviting committee members to participate in the review of their original research.
-Emphasis will be placed on appropriate research strategies and protocols.
+Emphasis will be placed on appropriate research strategies and protocols with specific application to the student's area of interest.